-The Athletics and Wellness office is an integral part of Worcester State University's efforts to provide a high-quality, affordable education and supportive environment that promotes the total development of students.
-The staff provides students with the opportunities to grow and learn through intercollegiate varsity athletics, intramurals, and wellness programs.
-Participation in these activities fosters physical, mental, leadership and life skills development, while enhancing self-discipline and sportsmanship qualities.
+The Athletics and Wellness staff provides students with the opportunities to grow and learn through intercollegiate varsity athletics, intramurals, and wellness programs.
+Participation in these activities fosters physical, mental, leadership, and life skills development, while enhancing self-discipline and sportmanship qualities.